superlinear-ai/poetry-cookiecutter/{{ cookiecutter.__package_name_kebab_case }}/README.md

 {%- if cookiecutter.private_package_repository_name %}

 <details>
-<summary>4.
-Configure Poetry to use the private package repository</summary>
+<summary>Configure Poetry to use the private package repository</summary>

 {% if cookiecutter.continuous_integration == "GitLab" -%}
 1. [Create a personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token) with the `api` scope and use it to [add your private package repository credentials to your Poetry's `auth.toml` file](https://python-poetry.org/docs/repositories/#configuring-credentials):